 It’s the pictures that got small! – “Good Evening” Leading Ladies of The Alfred Hitchcock Hour Part 4

-I’ve chosen theses particular episodes for various reasons.
+I’ve chosen these particular episodes for various reasons.
 I’m very fond of the actors portraying these very nuanced roles.
-The stories directed by some of the best, themselves are quite compelling, and the musical compositions by Lyn Murray just left a poignant hole in my heart afterwards.
+The stories directed by some of the best, themselves are quite compelling, and the musical compositions by Lyn Murray just left a poignant hole in my heart afterward.
 I hope you get to see at least a few of them.
-Very special, very fraught with edge of your seat thrills, and some outstanding performances by some of your favorites who deserve to be showcased here!
+Very special, very fraught with edge-of-your-seat thrills, and some outstanding performances by some of your favorites who deserve to be showcased here!
 Without any further adieu —Good Evening…!

 Final Vow (25 Oct.
 1962)